mateo-membreno/Paladins-Ranker/README.md

 # Paladins-Ranker
-***Developement still in progress***
+**Developement still in progress**
+- current sample data is 1000+ points
 ## Summary

-Webscraped match data from top 100 Paladins players to determine opitmal champion pick given teammate and opponent picks
+Webscraped match data from top 100 Paladins players to determine opitmal champion picks given teammate and opponent picks

 Here is a summary of what this program does: